maxwellbenton/manager-readme/manager_readme.md

 should work in proximity to someone with more domain expertise.
 We are a remote team so you have all the flexibility you need.
 If you can achieve your objectives and hold to our schedule, I don't need to see you in the flesh.

-<a name="tech"></a>

-## Technology Expectations

-* **Slack**: Per "[Deep Work over Being Busy](#dwbb)," I'm not a huge fan of Slack.
-Also, my early morning are my most productive time.
-I don't believe in squandering time with high-urgency, low-importance work.
-I only expect you to respond within 60 minutes during business hours (generally 9-6).
-If I send you something outside of this bloc you may safely ignore it until those hours.
-OR, if you feel like replying, sure, but you are not obligated to.
-Expect the same from me
-* **Calendar**: Respect your calendar.
-Reply to meetings / working sessions etc. within the day
-* **Email**: Personally, I run at Inbox Zero (OK, well, Inbox ~ 5).
-I expect replies (even if they are, "Can't do this til tomorrow!") within a day.
-  Email is for important things that we need a paper record of.
-When thought is required.
-The most important use of Slack, IMHO, is to blend an FAQ with expertise on where links are

-## Organizational Rules

 <a name="meetings"></a>

 ### Meetings